View Karley Ervin's Obituary on heralddemocrat.com and share memories

 |

+Karley entered this world March 29, 2019 in Denison, the daughter of Keenan and Linsey Ervin.
+Karley loved her stuffed lamb, bottles of milk, and watching cartoons.
+But she especially loved her mom and dad, her sister and playing with her cousins.
+Although Karley was only here for a brief time with us she touched many lives, and her memory will live on forever in our hearts.

+Karley leaves behind her family, parents, Keenan and Linsey Ervin, sister, Kenley Ervin; grandparents, Kendell and Debra Ervin, Jeff Berg, and Connie Berg; great-grandparents, Bonnie and Kenneth Ervin, Esther Dixon, Evelyn Berg; aunts and uncles, Kasey and Tammie Ervin, Koby and Cindy Ervin, Stephen and Traci Fuller, Jason and Toni Berg, Chris and Amy Berg; first cousins, Klay, Keeli, Kate, Kendall, Kennedy Ervin, Gracie, Michah, Jonah Fuller, Emma, Thomas, Lauren, Jack, Wyatt, McKenzie, Samantha, and Andrea Berg; great aunts and uncles, Tristan Lawson, Meagen Wilson, Cinch and Spur Wilson, and numerous other cousins and friends.

-A funeral service will be held at 10:30 a.m.
-Friday, June 14 at Kemp Church of Christ in Kemp, Okla.
-Minister Jan Kelly will officiate.
-A family visitation will be held from 6 to 8 p.m.
-Thursday, June 13 at Fisher Funeral Home in Denison.
+Funeral services celebrating Karley's life will be held at 10:30 a.m.
+Friday, June 14, 2019 at Kemp Church of Christ in Kemp, Oklahoma with minister Jan Kelly officiating.
+Following the service, she will be laid to rest in Kemp Cemetery.
+Family and friends will gather to visit from 6 to 8 p.m.
+Thursday, June 13, 2019 at Fisher Funeral Home.

-She is survived by her parents, Keenan and Lindsey Ervin; sister, Kenley Ervin; grandparents, Kendell and Debra Ervin, Jeff Berg and Connie Berg, great-grandparents, Bonnie and Kenneth Ervin, Ester Dixon, and Evelyn Berg.